 Gaston County Schools Facts and Figures

-Gaston County Schools is fully accredited by AdvancED as a quality school system.
-In 2018, each school earned full accreditation and the "quality school" distinction for a period of five years.
+Gaston County Schools is fully accredited by AdvancED (now Cognia) as a quality school system.
+Each school earned full accreditation and the "quality school" distinction.

 ■ Among the ten largest school districts in North Carolina with approximately 30,000 students (pre-kindergarten through high school)